klongmarch/tic-tac-toe/README.md

 ## Available Scripts

+Download this repo.

-In the project directory, you can run:
+In the project directory, you have to run:
+### `npm install`
+This will install all packages.

 ### `npm start`